 Even though the state doesn’t mandate insurance, coverage can still be a good idea.
 If you’re looking for the right policy, mopeds fall under scooter insurance or a motorcycle policy, which is usually much cheaper than standard car insurance.

-License requirements for mopeds
+License requirements for mopeds in Florida

 Mopeds can seem less dangerous with their unimposing low speeds, low horsepower and sometimes bright, fun body colors.
 But both street-legal mopeds and scooters need fully licensed drivers for the best road safety.